fluca1978/fluca1978.github.io/_posts/2021-02-08-PostgreSQLToastCorruption.md

 - planet-postgresql-org
 permalink: /:year/:month/:day/:title.html
 ---

-PostgreSQL TOAST Data Corruption (ERROR: unexpected chunk number)
+I wrote a simple function to test for corrupted TOAST data.

----
+# PostgreSQL TOAST Data Corruption (ERROR: unexpected chunk number)

 **T**he **O**versize **A**ttribute **S**torage **T**ecnique (TOAST) is a way that allows PostgreSQL to store any kind of attribute within the table.
 <br/>
 PostgreSQL stores data into data pages that have a fixed size, usually `8 kB`; this means there is no room for a variable content (e.g., a string) that grows more than a single data page.
 To solve the problem, PostgreSQL uses TOAST: when an attribute value is too large to be stored in the table data page, PostgreSQL **transparently** moves the content to an external storage, namely `pg_toast`, where the content is split into *chunks* (parts) and stored as a set ot chunk tuples.